alistairboyer/MarchingNumPy/docs/source/index.rst

 MarchingNumPy
 =============

-This package is a Python and NumPy implementation of the marching cubes and realted algorithms.
+This package is a Python and NumPy implementation of the marching cubes and related algorithms.

 .. include:: Background.rst

 .. include:: Marching.rst

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 5

 Indices and tables